F-said/ds_aep_package/week_1/10_15/sprint1.md

 # Project

-For this fellowship you will be developing an interesting analysis (or engineering) data project that is immediately applicable to a specific company or role that you would like to apply to.
+For this fellowship you will be developing an analysis (or engineering) data project that is immediately applicable to a specific company or role that you would like to apply to.

 While the ideation portion of this project is covered under the **Project Framework** section in your `README.md` file, this document will describe the planning steps you should take before completing this project.